Glenvale, Queensland

-During the 1990s and 2000s it was a hive of new construction, with many new housing estates (developments) opening almost monthly.

 Geography

 The Toowoomba Showgrounds are at the western end of Glenvale Road (27.5596°S 151.8828°E).

 History

 The area was first settled in the mid-nineteenth century for the purposes of farming and grazing.

 Glenvale State School opened on 18 July 1882.
 The original school building remains in use as the Resource Centre.

-On Sunday 3 April 1955, the.Glenvale Presbyterian Church Hall was officially opened by the Right Reverend Rowellyn Ramsay, the Queensland Presbyterian Moderator.
+On Sunday 3 April 1955, the Glenvale Presbyterian Church Hall was officially opened by the Right Reverend Rowellyn Ramsay, the Queensland Presbyterian Moderator.

 The Toowoomba Christian Parent Controlled Day School Association was established in 1991 to establish a school based on Christian values as there was a shortage of places in the existing church schools in the Toowoomba area.
 The association opened Glenvale Christian School on 28 January 1997 in the Toowoomba Christian Reformed Church.
 On 19 October 2001 the current site was purchased and construction commenced in March 2003.